 Kids Obstacle Challenge is coming to YOU!!

-As I stated before, Cash is too young to participate in Kids Obstacle Challenge this year but that doesn’t mean we can’t rally the team and start practicing.
+As I stated before, Cash is too young to participate in Kids Obstacle Challenge this year but we can rally the team and start practicing!
 We’re gonna hit that jungle gym h a r d so we can dominate the competition next year.

-If you have kids between the ages of 5 – 16, I definitely recommend checking out Kids Obstacle Challenge.
+If you have kids between the ages of 5 – 16, then I definitely recommend checking out Kids Obstacle Challenge.
 Get ready to get muddy, spend quality time with your kids, and wear them out!
-I’d personally make a day out of it: let you kids decide on what they want to eat afterwards and keep all phones on silent to really get that quality time in!
+I’d personally make a day out of it: let your kids decide on what they want to eat afterward and keep all phones on silent to really get that quality time in!